 “If a recruitment CRM does not have X feature, we can still work with it but might feel the loss of the feature.

 These features come in a close second on the priority list.
 Nice-to-have features are those that are essential to your business, but not a crucial factor impacting your core functionality.
-Simply put, your software will work without them, but you could potentially use them to improve your hiring processes further.
-For instance, having a click-to-call feature helps you make a call directly from your internet browser, CRM, or customer support tool.
+Simply put, your software will work without them, but you could potentially use them to improve your hiring process further.
+For instance, having a click-to-call feature helps you make calls directly from your internet browser, CRM, or customer support tool.

-Here are a few nice-to-have features of recruitment CRM:
+Here are a few nice-to-have features in your recruitment CRM:

 Step 3: Figure Out The Budget You Have For A Recruiting Tool